bramble-lang/bramble-lang/README.md

  cargo test
  ```

-This will run all unit tests and output the results to teh console.
+This will run all unit tests and output the results to the console.

 #### Braid Tests
 From within the `./test` directory, run: